swng/avg_score/README.md

     - java -jar sfinder.jar cover -d 180 -p *p7 -t [fumen solutions] --hold avoid -o output/cover_nohold.csv
 2) set parameters in the calculate_all_scores() function call
     - set the queues to run through - for *p7 it'll just be generate_all_permutations('TILJSZO')
+    - alternatively, as of v2.3, sfinder_all_permutations() function exists as an option to generate queues.
     - cover data - loadPathCSV() for path.csv input and loadCSV for cover.csv input
     - base b2b
     - base combo